10: The Driver CPC module 4 practical safety demonstration test

 10.07: Health and safety considerations

-The examiner must manage the environment in which the test is being conducted.
+The examiner or assessor must manage the environment in which the test is being conducted.
 The candidate should be encouraged to use personal protective equipment if they have such items, especially when moving around and under the vehicle edges or compartments.
 Given the physical nature of this test, the vehicle will generally pose a potential for injury if a candidate does not act correctly.
-If there is the possibility of a candidate getting burnt or injured when opening an access panel, bonnet or engine cover the examiner must act quickly to verbally remind them to take extra care.
-Examiners should be vigilant and ever-mindful of the overall working environment.
+If there is the possibility of a candidate getting burnt or injured when opening an access panel, bonnet or engine cover the examiner or assessor must act quickly to verbally remind them to take extra care.
+Examiners and assessors should be vigilant and ever-mindful of the overall working environment.

-Examiners should stand in the best possible position they can in order to keep proper control of the test and be able to hear what the candidate is saying balanced against health and safety considerations.
+Examiners and assessors should stand in the best possible position they can in order to keep proper control of the test and be able to hear what the candidate is saying balanced against health and safety considerations.
 For example, on an LGV test, it is best to talk to a candidate who is seated in a cab through the open window of a closed door.

 10.08: Time management - working alongside other tests